ovgu-nit/deception/pages/databases/GAME.md

 This dataset is a robust foundation for training and evaluating lie detection algorithms in economically relevant settings — offering higher realism and data quality than previously available resources.

 ## Release
-__The full database release is forthcoming and will be freely available for academic use!__
+__A full release of the database is planned and intended to be made freely available for academic use!__
+Status Overview:
+* [ ]  Publication of the database description in a peer-reviewed journal
+* [ ]  Post-processing and final consistency checks of the dataset
+* [ ]  Legal review and compliance with data protection and institutional policies

 ![image](/deception/assets/theme/images/sample_video_heat.gif)